 DTPA cases must show Defendant acted Knowingly for Mental Anguish.
 To collect mental-anguish damages under D.T.P.A., a plaintiff must prove that the defendant acted knowingly.
 If the plaintiff proves that the defendant acted intentionally, the trier of fact may award up to three times the amount of mental anguish damages.
 Tex.
 Bus. & Com.
 Code Ann. § 17.50(b)(1).

 TYPES OF CASES WE HANDLE

-The Law Office of Doug Goyen handles motor vehicle accidents causing injuries, including car accident injury cases, truck accident injury cases, DWI accident injuries, bicyclists hit by cars, motorcycle accident injury cases, pedestrians hit by cars, in which negligence has resulted in physical injury or death.
+The Law Office of Doug Goyen’s lawyers that handle motor vehicle accidents causing injuries, including car accident injury cases, truck accident injury cases, DWI accident injuries, bicyclists hit by cars, motorcycle accident injury cases, pedestrians hit by cars, in which negligence has resulted in physical injury or death.
 When a person is injured, they frequently suffer mental anguish damages as a result of the severity of the injury and the changes it causes in their life.
 If you have been physically injured and that injury has also caused mental anguish as a result of a car accident, please contact our office for assistance with your case.